letmeentertainyou/IceBrakes/docs/README.txt

 after 0.0.1 launches on github.

-Therefore one of the easiest ways to contribute will be to write unit tests for any missings features so that as I develop the features I can turn the tests on.
+Therefore one of the easiest ways to contribute will be to write unit tests for any missing features so that as I develop the features I can turn the tests on.

 If you make a pull request with actual code changes, I will require that you also include a passing test file (or multiple) formatted according to the project.